Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Convergence of DSMs

-We are now ready to introduce the proposed algorithm, as given in Algorithm \ref{algoBasic}. { \IncMargin{1em} } \DecMargin{1em} The algorithm is always well defined if Assumption A, which guarantees existence and uniqueness of $d(x^\nu)$, holds.
-The distinctive aspect of Algorithm \ref{algoBasic} is its simplicity, a feature shared with all DSMs.
-The main (and essentially only) computational burden is given by the computation of $\kappa(x^\nu)$ and the solution of the strongly convex subproblem (P$_{x^\nu}$).
-This complexity can range from that necessary to solve an LP and a strongly convex quadratic problem, whenever quadratic/linear approximations are used, to that of solving two convex optimization problems.
-Theorem \ref{th:converg} below establishes the main convergence properties of Algorithm \ref{algoBasic}. \begin{theorem} Consider the sequence $\{x^\nu\}$ generated by Algorithm \ref{algoBasic} with $\tilde f$ and $\tilde g$ such that Assumption A and \eqref{eq:gamma} hold.
-Then, either the sequence $\{x^\nu\}$ is unbounded or the following assertions hold: \begin{description} \item[\rm (i)] at least one limit limit point $\hat x$ of $\{x^\nu\}$ is stationary for problem \eqref{eq:startpro}; in particular, if the eMFCQ holds at $\hat x$, then $\hat x$ is a KKT point for problem \eqref{eq:startpro}; \item[\rm (ii)] if, in addition, the eMFCQ holds at every limit point of $\{x^\nu\}$ and Assumption B holds, then every limit point of $\{x^\nu\}$ is a KKT solution for problem \eqref{eq:startpro}. \end{description} \end{theorem} \proof{Proof.} We assume, without loss of generality, that the sequence $\{x^\nu\}$ is bounded.
-Preliminary, observe that, at each step, the solution $d(x^\nu)$ of subproblem (P$_{x^\nu}$) is also a KKT point for (P$_{x^\nu}$).
+\begin{theorem} Consider the sequence $\{x^\nu\}$ generated by Algorithm \ref{algoBasic} with $\tilde f$ and $\tilde g$ such that Assumption A holds.
+Then, the whole sequence $\{x^\nu\}$ is contained in $K$.
+Furthermore, either the sequence $\{x^\nu\}$ is unbounded or the following assertions hold: \begin{description} \item[\rm (i)] at least one limit limit point $\hat x$ of $\{x^\nu\}$ is generalized stationary for problem \eqref{eq:startpro}; in particular, if the eMFCQ holds at $\hat x$, then $\hat x$ is a KKT point for problem \eqref{eq:startpro}; \item[\rm (ii)] if, in addition, the eMFCQ holds at every limit point of $\{x^\nu\}$, under Assumption B, every limit point of $\{x^\nu\}$ is a KKT solution for problem \eqref{eq:startpro}. \end{description} \end{theorem} \proof{Proof.} Since the starting point $x^0$ belongs to the convex set $K$, the stepsize $\gamma^\nu \leq 1$ and, by the last constraint in (P$_{x^\nu}$), $x^\nu + d(x^\nu)\in K$ for all $\nu$, it is easily seen that all points $x^\nu$ generated by the algorithm belong to $K$.
+We now assume, without loss of generality, that the sequence $\{x^\nu\}$ is bounded.
+Preliminarily, observe that, at each step, the solution $d(x^\nu)$ of subproblem (P$_{x^\nu}$) is also a KKT point for (P$_{x^\nu}$).
 In fact, suppose that at a certain iteration $\bar \nu$, $d(x^{\bar \nu})$ does not satisfy the KKT conditions for (P$_{x^{\bar \nu}}$).
-The subproblem is always feasible by construction; let us analyze the three, exhaustive cases considered in Lemma \ref{th:prellem}.
+The subproblem is always feasible by construction; let us analyze the three exhaustive cases considered in Lemma \ref{th:prellem}.
 In case (i), Slater's condition holds for (P$_{x^{\bar \nu}}$) and $d(x^{\bar \nu})$ is a KKT point.
-In case (ii), $x^{\bar \nu}$ is an ES point of (P): hence, we would have stopped at step \ref{S.11}.
+In case (ii), $x^{\bar \nu}$ is an ES point of \eqref{eq:startpro}: hence, we would have stopped at step \ref{S.11}.
 In case (iii), either Slater's condition holds for (P$_{x^{\bar \nu}}$) and $d(x^{\bar \nu})$ is a KKT point, or $x^{\bar \nu}$ is a FJ point for \eqref{eq:startpro}, in which case we would have stopped at step \ref{S.11}.